Yishai Levi

-Biography
+Early life

-Levi was born into a family of Yemenite Jews.
-He began singing in clubs in Israel in 1983, when singers like Zohar Argov and Haim Moshe were at the peak of their careers.
-Here he was discovered by the guitarist Moses Ben-Mosh.
+Yishai Levi was born on 20 January 1963 to a family of Yemenite Jews in Rosh HaAyin, Israel.
+His brother is the Mizrahi musician and singer Nati Levi..
+Yishai Levi began singing in clubs in 1983, when singers like Zohar Argov and Haim Moshe were at the peak of their careers.
+Here he was discovered by the guitarist Moshe Ben-Moshe.

+Career

-Levi produced his first album, Hafla With Ben Mohes in 1986.
+Levi produced his first album, Hafla With Ben Moshe in 1986.
 He became a superstar in clubs all over Israel.
-After this he released his first song in the album Ine Ba Ha-yom (Here Comes the Day); then the song "Raiya" brought him fame.
+After this he released his first song in the album Hiney Ba Ha-yom (Here Comes the Day); then the song "Raiya" brought him fame.
 It was at this time that he and Zohar Argov began a personal rivalry.
 The album was released in 1987.

-Levi's career began to fade in 1988-1991 due to his drug habit.
+Levi's career began to fade in 1988–1991 due to his drug habits.
 In 1992, he released the album Lehat'chil Mibereshit (To Start From the Beginning) with the hits "Rikdi" (one of the biggest hits in Mizrahi music) and "Mona."
-Later, Levi released the albums Ha-elam hamudot (Lovely Lad) in 1993, and Mabit mehatzad (Watch from the Side) in 1994, which were less successful, although the first album produced two hits, "Ha-elam hamudot" and "Mi li tomar."
+Later, Levi released the albums Elem hamudot (Lovely Lad) in 1993, and Mabit mehatzad (Watch from the Side) in 1994, which were less successful, although the first album produced two hits, "Elem hamudot" and "Mi li tomar."

 In 1995 he released the album Bat almavet (Immortal).
 The entire album was a collection of Boaz Sharabi covers, except for the title song.
 This album was not a success and Levi's popularity started to fade again.
-Then in 1997, he released the album Ha-emuna (The Belief), which again saved his career as a singer with the hit "Taltalim shorim."
+Then in 1997, he released the album Ha-emuna (The Belief), which again saved his career as a singer with the hit "Taltalim sh'chorim."

 In 1997, he released the album Zirat hayi (Live at the Arena), but this was not a commercial success.
 In 2000, he released the album Panim l'atid (Face to the Future).

-At the end of 2000, Levi was sent to jail because he broke into the apartment of his neighbor to steal electrical appliances so he could sell them to buy drugs.
+At the end of 2000, Levi served time for breaking into a neighbor's apartment and stealing electrical appliances to buy drugs.
 He was released from jail in 2003.

-In 2004, Levi published the album Nativ yisorii (Route of My Suffering).
+In 2004, Levi published the album N'tiv y'suray (Route of My Suffering).
 After this album, Levi did a show dedicated to his wife called Ani shar lach Iris (I Sing for You, Iris).
-Levi was returned to jail after setting his wife's house on fire, apparently because she was not giving him money for drugs.
-He was released from this jail sentence in 2006.
+Levi was sent back to jail after setting his wife's house on fire when she refused to give him money for drugs.
+He was released in 2006.

+In 2008, Levi had a career boost with the album Rikud romanti (Romantic Dance), which included the eponymous hit as well as "Rotse otach balayla" (I Want You at Night), "Isha ne'emena" (Loyal Woman) and the Arabic hit "Ah ya albi" (Oh My Heart).

-In 2021, Levi told YNet television the following regarding the recent outbreak of violence between Israel and Gaza-based terrorist groups: "I want to tell Israeli soldiers and the government, don't stop until you finish the job."
+In 2021, Levi told Ynet television regarding the recent outbreak of violence between Israel and Gaza-based militant groups: "I want to tell Israeli soldiers and the government, don't stop until you finish the job."